geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Enable/disable the localized style.
 If enabled allows to include the MapStore's locale in each **GetMap**, **GetLegendGraphic** and **GetFeatureInfo** requests to the server, as explained in the [WMS Catalog Settings](catalog.md#wms/wmtscatalog)

+* Enable/disable the _Force proxy_ layer option.
+If enabled, forces the application to check the source and applies proxy if needed.

 * Set the layer *Legend* with custom *Width* and *Height* options.
 Both of these field values if greater than the default legend's size of 12, then the custom values gets applied on the legend width and height display property

 * A preview of the legend is shown with the applied custom values from Legend fields above.